frconor-ebook/meditations/_posts/2025-09-09-all-the-glory-to-god.md

 We could ask Our Lord that our deeds may shine, especially in charity.
 To want to do things well all the time can also be an expression of love of me.
 We have to try and get into the habit of giving the glory to God.

-A radicality of the Christian life requires that we go beyond what is convenient or easy or comfortable.
+The radicality of the Christian life requires that we go beyond what is convenient or easy or comfortable.
 We have to try and be ready to go the extra mile.

 And it's good to ask ourselves occasionally: Is the glory of God the motive of all my actions?
-Do we repeat the *Morning Offering*frequently as we go through the day?
+Do we repeat the *Morning Offering* frequently as we go through the day?

 St. Josemaría liked to point out to people on the roof of the Cathedral of Burgos certain stone sculptures that were there on that roof, which the sculptors had been made fully aware that they could not be seen from below.
 They were done for the glory of God (J. Escrivá, *Friends of God*, Point 65).